CarlosSanabriaM/topics_and_summary/topics_and_summary/docs/source/usage/quickstart.rst

    docker run --name topics_and_summary -v $PWD/demo-images:/topics_and_summary/demo-images -i -t topics_and_summary:latest

 After executing this command, the demo will start.
 When the demo finishes, the container will stop.
+The demo images will be saved in the <project-root-folder>/demo-images folder of the host.

 To execute the demo more than one time, see the section below.

 .. note:: This step is much faster than the previous one.